Moesh/Calamity/README.md

 - `/trigger selectTeam set 1`: Join the blue team.
 Available if you're not on a team.
 - `/trigger selectTeam set 2`: Join the red team.
 Available if you're not on a team.
 - `/trigger leaveTeam`: Leave your team.
 Available if you are on a team.
-- `/trigger spectate`: Change gamemode to spectator mode.
+- `/trigger toggleSpectator`: Toggle between spectator and adventure gamemodes.

 During the match:
 - `/trigger gg`: If 75% of the team uses this command, the match will end.